 Tourism Watch is a part of Bread for the World.
 Within Tourism Watch, the Church Development Service of Protestant churches in Germany together with ecumenical partners advocate sustainable, socially responsible and environmentally sound tourism and raise awareness of encounter-oriented travel.
-The TourismWatch Informationsdienst Tourismus und Entwicklung is published quarterly.
+Tourism Watch is also the name of the quarterly publication providing information on tourism and development.
 In terms of content, the focus of Tourism Watch is on human rights in the context of tourism, climate justice and corporate social responsibility.